-Arrays of data The three basic types (integers, reals and strings) can be made into one-dimensional and two-dimensional arrays.
-We call the one-dimensional array a vector, and the two-dimensional array a matrix.
+Arrays of data The three basic types (integers, reals and strings) can be made into arrays with from 1 to 5 dimensions.
+Before Spike2 version 6, the maximum number of dimensions allowed was 2).
+We call a one-dimensional array a vector, and a two-dimensional array a matrix to match common usage.
 Declare arrays with the var statement:

-This declares a vector with 10 elements and a matrix with 10 rows and 1000 columns.
+This declares a vector with 10 elements, a matrix with 10 rows and 1000 columns and a 5-dimensional array with 720 elements.
 To reference array elements, enclose the element number in square brackets (the first element in each dimension is number 0):